 What is the adoption tax credit?

-For 2013, the maximum tax credit per child adopted was $12,970.
-The adoption tax credit was eliminated when adjusted gross income exceeded $234,580.
-These amounts can change annually, however.
+For adoptions finalized in 2019, there is a federal adoption tax credit of up to $14,080 per child.
+The adoption tax credit is eliminated when adjusted gross income exceeds $251,160.
+These amounts change annually.
 The adoption tax credit is limited when no income taxes are incurred, but the tax credit will carry forward for 5 years until used up by taxes incurred.

 Which adoption expenses are allowable under the law?